 Conclusion.

-Being your authentic self means acting in accordance with your core values and beliefs, which is great for your self-confidence and beneficial to your well-being.
+Being your authentic self means acting in accordance with your core values and beliefs, which is great for your self-confidence and well-being.

-I hope you found these tips helpful and insightful on the road to becoming more authentic.
-If you have any feedback or helpful tips to add, please let me know in the comments!
+I hope you found these tips helpful on the road to becoming more authentic.
+Let me know what you think in the comments!